2026 GTM AI Summit

 Table 5

-Smart Mobility · SME FleetOperator-level group.
-Product-led, signal-led expansion, no formal RFPs.
+Smart Mobility · SME FleetProduct-led buying, signal-led expansion, no formal RFPs.
 CSO / CRO / CPO / MD.

 Moving Intelligence / Echoes Lightfoot Asolvi Visionsense Technologies Volpi Capital